How Much Does Breast Reduction Cost?

 What does breast lift and reduction cost?

-While the ASPS claims breast reduction surgery costs around $6,000, on average, in reality, the cost of breast reduction surgery is likely going to be higher than this because $6,000 is only a baseline price.
+While the ASPS claims breast reduction surgery costs around $6,000, on average, in reality, most breast reduction costs are going to be higher than this because $6,000 is only a baseline price.

-In addition, if you’re hoping to have a breast lift as well, you should expect to add on several thousand dollars for this portion of the surgery.
-The overall cost will also change based on whether you will be getting a breast lift at the same time as your breast reduction.
+In addition, if you have sagging breast tissue and stretched skin and are hoping to have a breast lift as well, you should expect to add on several thousand dollars for this portion of the surgery.
 Some patients choose to recover from their breast reduction first and then wait several months before getting a breast lift.

 What is the weight requirement for breast reduction?

 For insurance coverage, most providers want to know that you are at a stable and healthy weight and that you’ve attempted to lose weight if weight was a factor that may have contributed to symptoms related to having large breasts.

 Likewise, plastic surgeons also want their breast reduction patients to be at a stable and healthy weight.
 This varies from person to person, so you’ll need to speak directly with your plastic surgeon to know what a healthy weight range is for you.

 Breast reduction surgery is commonly regarded as one of the most successful surgeries in terms of patient satisfaction.
 The majority of patients regret not getting the surgery sooner.

 As long as you maintain a healthy weight and live a healthy lifestyle, your breast reduction results should be permanent.

 If you have been considering breast reduction, be sure to contact our office to request a consultation with Dr. Ramanadham.
 As a female board-certified plastic surgeon with extensive experience, Dr. Ramanadham is uniquely situated to perform breast surgery.
 Contact us today to learn more and book your appointment.